DRN88/zabbix-playground/zabbix-aws-s3-discovery/README.md

 * Number of objects in buckets

 Works on CentOS 7 and Zabbix v3.4.7.
-Pulls Cloudwatch metrics regarding to your buckets.
-Size and Number of objects.
 Look through the scripts first.
 Adjust them to your needs.
 Used commands: aws jq sed bc date